 I love bread.
 I love the smell, I love the texture, I love that it is rich and satisfying.
 I totally understand why people reference amazing things as being “the best thing since sliced bread,” because sliced bread is pretty amazing in my opinion.
 It’s a basic staple in many households around the world.
 Many cultures have their own variety of bread that have unique flavors and textures.
 It is such a common addition to a meal, that we use the term “breaking bread together” as a way to express sharing a meal with someone.

-Although bread has been a commonplace item in my pantry for as long as I can remember, the idea of making homemade bread was once super intimidating to me.
+Although bread has been a commonplace item in my pantry (specially when it comes to kaiser buns) for as long as I can remember, the idea of making homemade bread was once super intimidating to me.
 I always worked it up to being a very complicated task that I would certainly mess up, but my love for homemade bread was enough to get me to try it.
 I found a simple bread recipe that didn’t seem too complicated.
 I followed the directions step-by-step with immense focus and precision, and out from the oven came a delicious, flaky, golden brown loaf of bread!
 I was so proud of myself for not messing up the recipe, and I was excited to serve it to my family.
 The bread was a smashing hit!
 My husband and kids loved it, and it felt so good to know that something I worked so hard on brought such joy and nourishment to my family.
 Here is a link to the simple bread recipe that I tried!
 I hope you’ll give it a try!

 The feelings I have surrounding this bread that I made are what I think of when I hear what Jesus says about Himself in John 6.
 He says in verse 35,